 Glen Smales, University College London (2018) - Hierarchically structured microporous materials from a variety of source materials.
 Glen is currently an instrument scientist at the Bundesanstalt für Materialforschung und prüfung in Berlin

 Sam Richardson, University of Reading (2016) - Hard And Soft Nanomaterial Films.
-Sam is currently a Data Scientist at Satavia
+Sam moved to Satavia as a Data Scientist.

 Li Xi, Queen Mary University of London (2016) - Multiscale Structure and Mechanics of Bone in Glucocorticoid Induced Osteoporosis.
-Li is currently a Postdoctoral Research Scholar in the Department of Nuclear Engineering at North Carolina State University on a project concerning High-energy X-ray diffraction and tomography study of microstructural evolution in stainless steels canisters used for dry storage of spent nuclear fuel
+Li is currently at currently at Beijing Institute of Technology, China.

 Angelo Karunaratne, Queen Mary University of London (2012) - Analysis of Alterations in Matrix Quality at Nanoscale in Metabolic Bone Diseases Using Synchrotron X-Ray Diffraction.
 After working in the Department of Bioengineering, Faculty of Engineering at Imperial College as a PDRA Angelo is currently back in Sri Lanka at the University of Moratuwa